WavyWalk/front-model/README.md

             CurrentUser.instance.logIn(newUser) // dispatches some events, redirects notifies other components return
         }
-        user.mergeWith(newUser) //will doc later, in this case to not lose a file from input this.setState({user}) // render an inputs with errors }
+        this.setState({user}) // render an inputs with errors }
 }